 - They can be mostly found in Arizona’s valleys.
 Its habitat includes grasslands, semi-deserts, rocky valleys or foothills.

-- A protective behavior of this lizard was observed when a snake tried to swallow it.
+- A protective behaviour of this lizard was observed when a snake tried to swallow it.
 It bit and held its own tail to form a loop which would be difficult for the snake to swallow.

 - This lizard’s diet comprises of scorpions, insects, and grasshoppers.